Uploading (Binding) Projects

 - Select View > MadCap Central.
 The MadCap Central window pane opens.

-In the Bind Project dialog, you can complete any of the fields, then click OK.
+In the Bind Project dialog, you can complete these fields, then click OK.

 - Enter project name This shows the name of the project.
 You can change the name if you want, but in most cases you will probably want to keep the same name.